niaz151/laborocity/README.md

     Explanation:

-    Since the majority of the time I would be viewing this on desktop and it needs to be respnsive I just chose to make it a much more         reasonale width while being used through a larger screen
+    Since the majority of the time I would be viewing this on desktop and it needs to be responsive I just chose to make it a much more         reasonable width while being used through a larger screen

  ### Potential Issues with Figma Design ###

  1. In the General Labor submenu the item 'Restoration' is repeated twice

- 2. After succcesfully picking a skill and reaching the alternate equipment screen, the word 'equipment' is mispelled
+ 2. After succcesfully picking a skill and reaching the alternate equipment screen, the word 'equipment' is misspelled

 ### Features ###